 Despite the high number of open-door-and-window break-ins, most burglaries do involve some sort of forcible entry.
-Many locks—particularly those placed on secondary doors like those on back, porch, and garage doors—aren’t strong enough to keep the bad guys out.
+Many locks—particularly those placed on secondary doors like those on back porches and garage doors—aren’t strong enough to keep the people out.
 For best protection, all exterior doors should be solid—that means no windows—and kick-proof.

 Sliding Glass Doors

 Large, sliding glass doors can be easy to shatter, often leaving them vulnerable to attack.
 They’re also “notorious for lock failure,” adds Gruss.
 “To be extra safe, get something like a broomstick [or a dowel] and keep it along the bottom of the door, so no one will be able to open it.”

 The installation of a glass break detector can also trigger a home alarm if the sound of shattered glass is detected.
 Other safety options include the installation of shatterproof film or a heavy duty sliding door lock.

 We all want to open some windows to let some fresh air inside, particularly when the weather turns warm.
 When it comes to safety, however, the window is easily shattered, making it the most fragile entry way into the home.
 They’re also often left unlocked or equipped with a latch, making it easier to force or pry open.
 That’s why the most effective ways to maintain window safety include: